Case Study: Emergency Medical Treatment

 1. Was it appropriate for Maria not to be transferred to hospital, and not to receive urgent medical treatment?

-It is not uncommon for health professionals and aged care workers to be unsure about whether to provide urgent medical treatment when a person they care for refuses treatment.
+It is not uncommon for health professionals and aged care workers to be unsure about whether to provide urgent medical treatment when a person they care for refuses it.
 This uncertainty can also arise where a person refuses to be transferred to hospital.

-Where a person with capacity refuses to go to hospital it is lawful for health professionals not to transfer them, even if they require medical examination and/or treatment urgently, and refusing to go may cause serious harm or death.
+If a person with capacity refuses to go to hospital it is lawful for health professionals not to transfer them, even if they require medical examination and/or treatment urgently, and refusing to go may cause serious harm or death.

 Similarly, a person with capacity can refuse medical treatment, including life-sustaining treatment, even if it is clinically indicated and urgently needed (e.g. in an emergency).
 This is because the law recognises an individual’s right to consent or refuse consent to medical treatment, even if it results in an adverse outcome e.g. death.